applied-systems-biology/jipipe-website/content/documentation-java-api/data-type/_index.md

 recommend that you include code that can load the data back into JIPipe or ImageJ in some form.

 There are no requirements on the constructor of the data type.
-The only requirement is that there is a function `importFrom(Path)` that imports `JIPipeData` from a row storage folder.
+The only requirements are that there is a function `importFrom(Path)` that imports `JIPipeData` from a row storage folder, and an annotation of type
+[@JIPipeStorageDocumentation](/apidocs/org/hkijena/jipipe/core/api/data/JIPipeDataStorageDocumentation.html) that explains the structure of the storage folder.

 The folder that is provided in `storageFilePath` is unique to the data and empty.
 The name parameter in `storageFilePath` is usually the data slot name and can be used as template for file names.
 It can be ignored **undless** `forceName` is true.